Tang poetry: Exemplary verse

-The first twenty characters translate literally as:

-"fine grass micro- wind shore / high boom [= part of rigging] alone night boat.

-stars hanging-down level field width / moon[-light] surge big river flow."
+Literal, line‑by‑line translation of the Tang poem My Reflection by Night:

+Fine grasses, a shore with a faint breeze.

+A lone night‑boat with its tall, precarious mast.

+Stars hang low; the flat plains stretch wide.

+Stars hang low; the flat plains stretch wide.

+Fame—how could it be established by mere writings?

+An official post should be relinquished in old age and illness.

+What does this drifting, wandering state resemble?

+Heaven and earth—one solitary sand‑gull.

 Translation into western languages

 Major translators of Tang poetry into English include Herbert Giles, L. Cranmer-Byng, Archie Barnes, Amy Lowell, Arthur Waley, Witter Bynner, A. C. Graham, Shigeyoshi Obata, Burton Watson, Gary Snyder, David Hinton, Wai-lim Yip, Red Pine (Bill Porter), and Xian Mao.
 Ezra Pound drew on notes given to him by the widow of Ernest Fenollosa in 1913 to create English poems indirectly through the Japanese, including some Li Bai poems, which were published in his book Cathay.
 Some popular Western adaptations of Tang poetry include songs like Pink Floyd's "Set the Controls for the Heart of the Sun".

 Problems of translation

 The form of Chinese used in Tang dynasty poetry can vary between folk and academic.
 Li Bai is famous for his folk language, which is embroidered with quite academic words and expressions.
 On the other hand, poets like Tang Xuan Zong prefer a more elevated style, rich in scholarly expressions and more classical language.
 The depiction of each poet's special tone is a diachronical problem of translation as a science.

 Another problem, which is more specific to the structure of Chinese language, is its laconic tone.
 With verses built with the use of a few ideograms and an unbreakable symmetry, little space is left for detail.
 This abstraction leaves a lot of space for arbitrary translations, especially when it comes to the problem of tenses.
 Different schools of translation appeared since the first phases of Tang dynasty translation in Europe.
 Hulme, for instance, would banish syntax from poetry and would translate in a more free way.
 Fenollosa, on the contrary, paid more attention to syntactic structures and their semantic value.